sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - model_def
      - Y
      - Model definition file (e.g., '.onnx', '.tflite' or '.prototxt' files)
+   * - model_extern
+     - N
+     - Extra multi model definition files (currently mainly used for MaskRCNN).
+None by default. separate by ','
    * - model_data
      - N
      - Specify the model weight file, required when it is caffe model (corresponding to the '.caffemodel' file)